-- Pre-cut and serve foods in individual portion sizes. - Provide smaller plates and bowls. - Serve spreads and condiments separately and use salt reduced options. - Provide personnel to serve food to guests.
+- Pre-cut and serve foods in individual portion sizes. - Provide smaller plates and bowls. - Serve spreads and condiments separately and use salt reduced options.

 Serving sizes of the five food groups can be found at Eat For Health

 3.4 Food safety